A Generalized Alternating Method for Bilevel Learning under the Polyak-{\L}ojasiewicz Condition: Introduction

-\paragraph{Nonconvex-nonconvex BLO.} While nonconvex-strongly-convex BLO has been extensively studied in the literature, efficient algorithms for nonconvex-nonconvex BLO remain under-explored.
+\textbf{Nonconvex-nonconvex BLO.} While nonconvex-strongly-convex BLO has been extensively studied in the literature, efficient algorithms for BLO with nonconvex LL problem remain under-explored.
 Among them, \citet{liu2021towards} developed a BLO method with initialization auxiliary and truncation of pessimistic trajectory; and \citet{arbel2022nonconvex} generalized the implicit function theorem to a class of nonconvex LL functions and introduced a heuristic algorithm.
-However, these works primarily focus on analyzing the performance of the limit points of their algorithms, without providing finite-time convergence guarantees.
-Recently, \citet{liubome} proposed a first-order method and established the first nonasymptotic analysis for nonconvex-nonconvex BLO.
-Nonetheless, the assumptions such as CRCQ and bounded $|f|,|g|$ are relatively restrictive. \citet{huang2023momentum} has proposed a momentum-based BLO algorithm, but the assumptions bypass the major challenge of multiple solutions in nonconvex LL problems.
-Another research direction has addressed the nonconvex-PL BLO problem by solving a relaxed BLO problem, such as adding regularization in the LL \citep{liu2021value,mehra2021penalty}, or replacing the LL optimal solution set with its $\epsilon$-optimal solutions \citep{lin2014solving,shen2023penalty}.
+However, these works primarily focus on analyzing the asymptotic performance of their algorithms, without providing finite-time convergence guarantees.
+Recently, \citet{liubome} proposed a first-order method and established the first nonasymptotic analysis for non-strongly-convex BLO.
+Nonetheless, the assumptions such as CRCQ and bounded $|f|,|g|$ are relatively restrictive. \citet{huang2023momentum} has proposed a momentum-based BLO algorithm, but the assumptions imply strongly convexity.
+Another research direction has addressed the nonconvex BLO problem by relaxation, such as adding regularization in the LL \citep{liu2021value,mehra2021penalty}, or replacing the LL optimal solution set with its $\epsilon$-optimal solutions \citep{lin2014solving,shen2023penalty}.
 Although this relaxation strategy overcomes the CQ-invalid issues, it introduces errors in the original bilevel problem \citep{chen2023bilevel}.
 To the best of our knowledge, none of these BLO algorithms handling multiple LL solutions can achieve the optimal iteration complexity in terms of $\epsilon$.
-The comparison with closely related works is summarized in Table \ref{tab:table1}.